iic-jku/osic-multitool/README.md

 A fully-automatic LVS script is prepared.
 Run the LVS by using `iic-lvs.sh <cellname>`, where `<cellname>` is the name of the schematic/verilog and layout cell.
 For further documentation and usage of this script please look into the file.

+## DRC script

+A fully-automatic DRC script is prepared.
+Run the DRC by using `iic-drc.sh <cellname>`, where `<cellname>` is the name of the layout cell <cellname>.mag.

+_Note that this DRC can show additional errors compared to the (fast) DRC during layout generation, as this DRC runs in CIF/GDS mode._

 ## Cleanup of temporary files

 The various temporary and results files and outputs can be removed from a directory by running `iic-clean.sh`.